devkimchi/semantic-kernel-streaming-api-sample/README.md

     cd semantic-kernel-streaming-api-sample
     ```

-1. Open `src/SKStreaming.ApiApp/appsettings.json` and update the `OpenAI` section with your Azure OpenAI access endpoint and key.
+1. Open `src/SKStreaming.ApiApp/appsettings.json` and update either the `Azure:OpenAI` section with your Azure OpenAI access endpoint and key or the `GitHub:Models` section with your GitHub PAT and Model ID.

     ```json
     {